kvspeybr/Intro-to-Machine-Learning--in-healthcare/chapter3.md

 xp: 100
 ```

-You will evaluate the Area Under the Curve (AUC) as part of this exercise.
-AUC is the area under the Responder Operator Curve (ROC).
+Besides accuracy and the confusion matrix, there are other metrics and evaluations methods possible for the evaluation of the model.
+In this exercise, you will use the Area Under the Curve (AUC).

 `@instructions`
-Just execute the code.
-Your experience points are for grabs !
+Just press the 'submit answer' button.
+The points are yours to keep !

 `@hint`